garrettbland/workhays/README.md

 ### Developing locally

 Clone this repo, run `npm install`.
-Then `npm run dev` to fire up the development server on `http://localhost:3000`
+Then `npm run dev` to fire up the development server on `http://localhost:3000`.
+Nodemon is used, so it will watch for file changes and hot reload.

 The build process will automatically compile `tailwind.css`, uglify && minify it, and create a new file called `style.min.css`.
 This is the css file that will be referenced during dev and prod.